srsuryadev/img-compression-cv-proj/index.md

 ![FRIC Arch](object-detection-compression/images/fric.png)

-The network has three components -
+The network proposed by [Toderici et. al.](https://arxiv.org/abs/1608.05148) has three components -

 1. Encoder - Takes the RGB image as input and produces an encoded version of it.
 2. Binarizer - Takes the encoded image as input and produces the compressed version of the image.
 The output size of Binarizer determines the compressed image size.